 Nov 11 2013 - Graphics card performance has been amazing the past few years with many extremely affordable graphics cards available for those looking to PC game on the cheap.
-It is now even possible to get a graphics card for under $250 that can reach acceptable frame rates at resolutions as high as 1920x1200.
+It is now even possible to get a graphics card for under $250 that can reach acceptable frame rates at resolutions as high as 2560x1600 but are still best suited for 1920x1080.
 Here are my selections for various graphics cards costing between $100 and $250.

 NVIDIA's latest low cost video chip is the GeForce GTX 650 Ti.
-This is specifically released to help fend off AMD's latest card and it does a surprisingly excellent job running many games at 1920x1080 resolutions most with high detail levels even with its 1GB of memory.
+It wass specifically released to help fend off AMD's previous cards and it does a surprisingly excellent job running many games at 1920x1080 resolutions most with high detail levels even with its 1GB of memory.
 The card is surprisingly efficient too only requiring a single 6-pin PCI-Express power connector and a suggested 450 watt power supply.
 The card is double wide in size and features two DVI, one DisplayPort and one HDMI power.
 Priced at $150.

 Even though there is the new R7 series cards from AMD, they are all just rebadges of the older Radeon HD 7000 cards.
 Prices are dropping on the existing cards and the Sapphire Radeon HD 7770 GHz Edition actually offers a comparable performance but often with discounts that can push it as low as $80.
 The card offers enough performance to play games at 1920x1080 but not at the same high detail levels in the more demanding modern ones as more expensive cards.
 The card requires a single 6-pin PCI-Express power connector from a 400W rated power supply.
 Connectors include DVI, HDMI and DisplayPort.